SUDDEN DESU

 Though I have not done a thorough analysis, here’s a generalized overview of how it is encoded:

 • For kana phonetics, the first letter determines the row and the second letter is the vowel.
 For example, Ka is か, Na is な, and so on, making it identical to a standard romanization for the most part.
-Some of the classic exceptions apply: for example, Ti is ち, Si is し, but the reasoning for this should be obvious to anyone with some knowledge of the language.
+Some of the classic exceptions apply: for example, Ti is ち, Si is し, but the reason for this should be obvious to anyone with some knowledge of the language.

 • For the basic vowel phonetics, “A” is used as the first byte.
 For example, Ai is い, Au is う, etc.